History of Maryland: Precolonial history

 It appears that the first humans in the area that would become Maryland arrived around the tenth millennium BC, about the time that the last ice age ended.
-They were hunter-gatherers organized into semi-nomadic bands.
-They adapted as the region's environment changed, developing the spear for hunting as smaller animals, like deer, became more prevalent.
+They were hunter-gatherers organized into semi-nomadic groups.
+They adapted as the region's environment changed, developing the spear for hunting animals, like deer, which became more prevalent.
 By about 1500 BC, oysters had become an important food resource in the region.
-With the increased variety of food sources, Native American villages and settlements started appearing and their social structures increased in complexity.
+With the increased variety of food sources, permanent settlements started being built and social structures increased in complexity.
 By about 1000 BC, pottery was being produced.
-With the eventual rise of agriculture, more permanent Native-American villages were built.
-But even with the advent of farming, hunting and fishing were still important means of obtaining food.
+With the eventual rise of agriculture, these trends were confounded.
+While increasingly engaging in farming, hunting and fishing stayed important means of obtaining food.
 The bow and arrow were first used for hunting in the area around the year 800.
 They ate what they could kill, grow or catch in the rivers and other waterways.